nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ## Testing

-Tests can be found in the `./src/test/java` folder.
+You can find the Tests can be found in the `./src/test/java` folder.

 **In Eclipse**:
 > If you are not using a recent Eclipse version (i.e. _Neon_ or later), enable assertions in JUnit tests